By Alison S. M. Kobayashi and Christopher Allen

 While I can’t say enough about Say Something Bunny!, it’s really a show one needs to experience to understand.
 It’s been running since 2017, and with only 25 seats per show, literally every performance sells out.
 So seriously—get your tickets now.

-(Say Something Bunny! plays at UNDO Project Space, 511 West 20th Street, through September 30, 2018.
+(Say Something Bunny! plays at UNDO Project Space, 511 West 20th Street, through January 27, 2019.
 Running time is 2 hours 10 minutes with one intermission.
 Performances are Thursdays through Saturdays at 7:30; Sundays at 2.
 Tickets are $49.
+Discount student tickets are available.
 For tickets and more information, visit saysomethingbunny.com.)

 Say Something Bunny! is written and produced by Alison S. M. Kobayashi and Christopher Allen.
 Directed and Performed by Alison S. M. Kobayashi.
 Dramaturgy and Technical Design by Christopher Allen.
 Reading Table designed with Michał Dudek; Built by Michał Dudek and Richard Perri.
 Script designed with Bartosz Gawdzik.
 Copy Editor is Erin Kobayashi.
 Graphic Design by Bartosz Gawdzi.
 Wire Preserver and Research Contributor is Steve Espinola.
 Voice Actor is Larry Newburge.
 Associate Producer is Sarah Lerner.
 Performance Technicians are Abby Lord and Sarah Keeling.
 Installation Assistant is Chloe Prahl.